rust-stuco/lectures/week6/slides.md

 # `#[should_panic]`

-You may have seen this in your homework:
+You may have seen something similar in your homework:

 ```rust
 #[test]